How is my everycars project going on?

 Today this project is developed in several branches, all dedicated to giving easy access to information on classic car renovations:

-All these projects are totally free of charge for everyone, I’m taking care of all the costs related to this project as my first goal is really to give access to quality information and create great connections between people.
+All these projects are free of charge for everyone, I’m taking care of all the costs related to this project as my first goal is really to give access to quality information and create great connections between people.

 I have 3 main pains on this project:

 I’m looking for revenue.
-There are so many ways to generate revenues on this project, even without locking information or asking a payment for not needed solutions.
+There are so many ways to generate revenues on this project, even without locking information or asking for payment for not needed solutions.
 As of today, I’ve created an advertisement model where professionals from the classic car world can buy some quality ads on my websites.
-I’m looking for mechanics, body painters, parts sellers, car sellers which would love to advertise their business on my website for a cheap price.
+I’m looking for mechanics, body painters, parts sellers, and car sellers which would love to advertise their business on my website for a cheap price.
 But I don’t know if this could be a great value proposition for these professionals.

 I love that project and the classic car world I’m discovering.
 I truly want to add value to what exists today.
 I’m always listening people around me saying that “This classic car world is full of old rich guys”, but I’m convinced not.
 I’m also very convinced that this classic car world is evolving with new people, that are needing information, needing connections, needing to find the right advice.